-- The allocation to equity is currently 55.1%, with 25.6% invested in SPDR S&P 500 ETF.
+- The allocation to equity is currently 35.6%, with 16.6% invested in the SPDR S&P 500 ETF.
 The remainder of the equity is made up of 101 individual stocks and REITs.
-The equity portion of the Fund is invested in 5 countries across 10 sectors. - Within the underlying Mackenzie Unconstrained Fixed Income Fund, there is 6% in cash, 19.9% in bank loans, 43.9% in high yield bonds and 29.6% exposure to investment grade bonds across 422 holdings and 20 countries.
+The equity portion of the Fund is invested in 5 countries across 10 sectors. - The allocation to fixed income is currently 59.0% with 422 holdings across 20 countries. - Within the underlying Mackenzie Unconstrained Fixed Income Fund, there is 6% in cash, 19.9% in bank loans, 43.9% in high yield bonds and 29.6% exposure to investment grade bonds across 422 holdings and 20 countries.
 Weighted average credit quality BBB- and a yield of 6.1%.
 The Fund has small open currency exposures to both the U.S. dollar and Mexican peso.
 The Fund continues to maintain hedges against the high yield exposure which will limit downside risks in a market correction. - Currently, in the equity portion of the fund puts have been purchased on 42% and calls on 28%.
 This will change over time as equity market and volatility surface conditions evolve.